6 powerful diets that can help you recover from chronic illness!

 - Weight loss resistance

 The paleo diet has hit North America like a storm and has quickly become one of the hottest diets out there and all for good reason, because it works!
 The Paleo diet is really a way of eating that is based mainly on foods presumed to be available to Paleolithic humans such as; meat, seafood, fish, vegetables, root vegetables, nuts, seeds and fruit.
 Basically, it is a way to go back to eating real, whole, unprocessed foods that are more healthful than harmful to our bodies.
 The paleo diet is full of foods that force your body into burning fat for fuel instead of sugar.
 It is geared towards getting you away from the modern day Standard American Diet (SAD) that is so heavy in processed carbohydrates, sugars and unhealthy fats.
 By eating a paleo diet, you can begin to repair some of the metabolic damage from SAD eating, normalize your insulin levels, and reprogram your genes to burn stored fat for energy.
-Read more about the Paleo diet and get started with a free meal plan here.
+Get started with a Paleo diet in my weekly meal planning and group coaching program here.

 You may benefit from trying an auto-immune paleo based diet if you suffer from;